ministryofjustice/security-guidance/docs/leak-handling-process.md

     -   Permanent Secretary.
     -   Senior Civil Servant \(SCS\).
     -   Other cross-government source.
 2. The request indicates that a leak investigation is required.
-The request is submitted to the security 'Front Door': [security@justice.gov.uk](mailto:security@justice.gov.uk).
+The request is submitted to the [Shared Security Team](mailto:security@justice.gov.uk).

 3. Proceed to [step 2](#step-2-is-it-a-leak).

 ### Step 2: Is it a leak?

-1. The 'front door' security team evaluates the request.
+1. The [Shared Security Team](mailto:security@justice.gov.uk) evaluates the request.

 2. If the situation is indeed a leak, the request is sent to [MoJ Group Security](mailto:mojgroupsecurity@justice.gov.uk).
 Proceed to step [2.1](#step-21-require-informal-leak-investigation).

-3. If the situation is not a leak, or it is not clear whether the situation is a leak, the request is sent to the [Operational Security Team](mailto:OperationalSecurityTeam@justice.gov.uk).
+3. If the situation is not a leak, or it is not clear whether the situation is a leak, the request is sent to the Investigations SOC Team.
 Proceed to step [2.2](#step-22-information-and-sign-off-check).

 ### Step 2.1: Require informal leak investigation